Wartime (film): Plot

-On his way to UNIT HQ in order to deliver some radioactive materials, Warrant Officer John Benton has an unexpected flashback to his childhood in Lancashire.
+On his way to UNIT H.Q. by Land Rover to deliver some radioactive materials, Warrant Officer John Benton has an unexpected flashback to his childhood in Lancashire.
 After visiting the grave of his older brother Chris, Benton has a further flashback to his childhood in 1944.
-Later, having failed to contact UNIT successfully, Benton senses that there is potential trouble lurking nearby and orders Willis to repair the jeep while he himself investigates.
+Later, having failed to contact UNIT successfully, Benton senses that there is potential trouble lurking nearby and orders his driver, Private Willis of the Regular Army, to repair the Land Rover while he himself investigates.
 Unbeknownst to both of them, there is a stranger lurking in the woods who aims to steal the radioactive material.
-As Benton wanders through the woods, he is further haunted by his childhood; it is revealed that Benton blames himself for the death of his older brother Christopher—while playing a game of chase, Christopher slipped off a wall and fell to his death.
-A ghostly entity, which takes the form of Benton's father, torments John and tries to convince him that he is weak and unworthy of being in the army.
-John eventually breaks the hold over the spirit and realizes that his brother's death was an accident and that he was actually trying to save him.
-Returning to the jeep, having now exorcised his demons, he manages to subdue the mystery man who was attempting to steal the radioactive source.
-Benton and Willis leave the woods and resume their journey while the voice of his father states that the game is now over.
+As Benton wanders through the woods, he is further haunted by his childhood: it is revealed that Benton blames himself for the death of his older brother Christopher — while playing a game of chase, Christopher slipped off a wall and fell to his death.
+A ghostly entity, which takes the form of Benton's father, an army sergeant killed during the Second World War, torments Benton and tries to convince him that he is weak and unworthy of being in the army.
+Benton eventually breaks the hold over the spirit and realizes that his brother's death was an accident and that he was actually trying to save him.
+Returning to the Land Rover, having now exorcised his demons, Benton manages to subdue the mystery man who was attempting to steal the radioactive source.
+Benton and Willis take the man prisoner, leave the woods and resume their journey, while the voice of his father states that the game is now over.